A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Introducing the Decentralized Wildfire Framework

 The Raven Ridge response clearly demonstrates how a decentralized wildfire framework empowers local communities to complement professional firefighting efforts.
 At the heart of this system lies a robust cellphone application that acts as the backbone of command and control.
 This app enables real-time situational awareness, coordination of citizen auxiliaries, and integration with professional teams.
+The concept draws on principles familiar to students of irregular warfare — decentralized execution, networked communication, and the strategic employment of civilian capacity in support of conventional forces.

 Harnessing Decentralized Community Power: A Proposal for a Citizen-Driven Wildfire Prevention and Response Framework